 Virtual reality replaces your world with a virtual one — the headset tracks where you are looking and reflects those movements in the virtual display.
 VR makes you completely immersed in another world and blocks everything else.

-In an interesting case, a team of researchers from the European Space Agency at its mission control center in Darmstadt, Germany, are investigating new concepts for controlling rovers on a planet and satellites in orbit.
+In an interesting case, a team of researchers (Image 1) from the European Space Agency at its mission control center in Darmstadt, Germany, are investigating new concepts for controlling rovers on a planet and satellites in orbit.
 One approach is to assess the latest developments in augmented and virtual reality and how they can be applied to the stringent operational and safety requirements of spaceflight, both robotic and human.
-“In one case, we are looking into emerging technologies such as virtual and augmented reality, working together with colleagues from ESA’s European Astronaut Centre in Cologne,” says Mehran Sarkarati.
+“In one case, we are looking into emerging technologies such as virtual and augmented reality, working together with colleagues from ESA’s European Astronaut Centre in Cologne,” says Mehran Sarkarati, Head of Applications and Special Projects Section, ESA.
 The team is developing prototypes in astronaut operations and training while identifying scenarios for interactive spacecraft and robotic control.

 What is Augmented Reality?

-Wikipedia describes AR as: “Augmented reality (AR) is a live direct or indirect view of a physical, real-world environment whose elements are “augmented” by computer-generated or extracted real-world sensory input such as sound, video, graphics or GPS data.
+Wikipedia description goes: “Augmented reality (AR) is a live direct or indirect view of a physical, real-world environment whose elements are ‘augmented’ by computer-generated or extracted real-world sensory input such as sound, video, graphics or GPS data.
 It is related to a more general concept called computer-mediated reality, in which a view of reality is modified (possibly even diminished rather than augmented) by a computer.”

 Simply speaking, AR supplements your world with digital objects of any sort.
-Augmented reality headsets Google Glass overlay data, 3D objects and video into your vision in some way or another.
+Google Glass which is an AR heads, overlays data, 3D objects and video into your vision in some way or another.
 All this while continuing to let you see the world around you.
-Pilot helmets that display data within the pilot’s view as they fly are AR headsets.
+Airline pilot helmets that display data within the pilot’s view as they fly are AR headsets.

 What is Mixed Reality?